cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 ```CPP
 return 0;
 ```
 This `return` statement ends the `main` function (or any other function).
-While in general this statement is used to return the "value" of the function (unless it's `void`), in this case `return` returns the status (`0` if successful or `1` if failed) of the program executation to the operating system.
+While in general this statement is used to return the "value" of the function (unless it's `void`), in this case, `return` returns the status (`0` if successful or `1` if failed) of the program execution to the operating system.

 ### Series summation revisted